j-erler/sz_tools/README.rst

 Copyright 2018 Jens Erler.

-PyMF is free software made available under the MIT License.
+sz_tools is free software made available under the MIT License.
 For details see the LICENSE file.